LiveInChat/livestatus/markdown/en/tos.md

 ## Effective date: July 20, 2022

 These Terms of Service (referred to as the "Terms") govern your access to and use of our Services.
-These Terms form a legally binding contract between you and Livehouse Ltd. ("LiveIn").
+These Terms form a legally binding contract between you and Livehouse Ltd. ("LiveStatus").
 So please read them carefully!

-By using LiveIn or any of our other products or services that are subject to these Terms (which are referred to collectively as "Services"), you agree to be bound by these Terms and our Privacy Policy.
+By using LiveStatus or any of our other products or services that are subject to these Terms (which are referred to collectively as "Services"), you agree to be bound by these Terms and our Privacy Policy.
 If you do not agree with them, then you can opt to not use our services.

 ARBITRATION NOTICE: THESE TERMS CONTAIN AN ARBITRATION CLAUSE BELOW.
-EXCEPT FOR CERTAIN TYPES OF DISPUTES MENTIONED IN THAT ARBITRATION CLAUSE, YOU AND LiveIn AGREE THAT DISPUTES BETWEEN US WILL BE RESOLVED BY MANDATORY BINDING ARBITRATION, AND YOU AND LiveIn WAIVE ANY RIGHT TO PARTICIPATE IN A CLASS-ACTION LAWSUIT OR CLASS-WIDE ARBITRATION.
+EXCEPT FOR CERTAIN TYPES OF DISPUTES MENTIONED IN THAT ARBITRATION CLAUSE, YOU AND LiveStatus AGREE THAT DISPUTES BETWEEN US WILL BE RESOLVED BY MANDATORY BINDING ARBITRATION, AND YOU AND LiveStatus WAIVE ANY RIGHT TO PARTICIPATE IN A CLASS-ACTION LAWSUIT OR CLASS-WIDE ARBITRATION.
 YOU HAVE THE RIGHT TO OPT OUT OF ARBITRATION AS EXPLAINED IN THAT ARBITRATION CLAUSE.

 ## 1. Who Can Use the Services

-You may use LiveIn only if you can legally form a binding contract with LiveIn, and only in compliance with these Terms and other applicable laws.
-When you create a LiveIn account, you must provide us with accurate and complete information.
-You can’t use LiveIn if it would be prohibited by the United States or any other applicable jurisdictions.
+You may use LiveStatus only if you can legally form a binding contract with LiveStatus, and only in compliance with these Terms and other applicable laws.
+When you create a LiveStatus account, you must provide us with accurate and complete information.
+You can’t use LiveStatus if it would be prohibited by the United States or any other applicable jurisdictions.
 Any use or access by anyone under the age of 13 is not allowed.
-If you are based in the EU, EEA, or UK, you may only use LiveIn if you are over the age at which you can provide consent to data processing under the laws of your country.
-Using LiveIn may include downloading software to your computer, phone, tablet, or other device.
+If you are based in the EU, EEA, or UK, you may only use LiveStatus if you are over the age at which you can provide consent to data processing under the laws of your country.
+Using LiveStatus may include downloading software to your computer, phone, tablet, or other device.
 You agree that we may automatically update that software, and these Terms will apply to any updates.
 Please read all terms carefully.
 By using the Services, you represent, warrant, and agree that:

-* you can form a binding contract with LiveIn;
+* you can form a binding contract with LiveStatus;
 * you are not a person who is barred from using the Services under the laws of the United States or any other applicable jurisdiction—including, for example, that you do not appear on the U.S. Treasury Department’s list of Specially Designated Nationals or face any other similar prohibition;
 * you are not a convicted sex offender;
 * you will comply with these Terms and all applicable local, state, national, and international laws, rules, and regulations.

 ## 2. Rights We Grant You

-As between you and us, LiveIn (and its licensors) own the Services, including all proprietary content, information, material, software, images, text, graphics, illustrations, logos, patents, trademarks, service marks, copyrights, photographs, audio, video, music, and “look and feel” of the Services, and all related intellectual property rights.
-LiveIn grants you a limited, personal, worldwide, royalty-free, non-assignable, non-exclusive, revocable, and non-sublicensable license to use the Services.
+As between you and us, LiveStatus (and its licensors) own the Services, including all proprietary content, information, material, software, images, text, graphics, illustrations, logos, patents, trademarks, service marks, copyrights, photographs, audio, video, music, and “look and feel” of the Services, and all related intellectual property rights.
+LiveStatus grants you a limited, personal, worldwide, royalty-free, non-assignable, non-exclusive, revocable, and non-sublicensable license to use the Services.
 This license is for the sole purpose of using and enjoying the Services in a way that these Terms and our policies, such as our privacy policy and <a href="#community_guidelines">community guidelines</a>, allow.
 You may not use the Services in ways that are not authorized by these Terms.
 Nor may you help anyone else in doing so.

 ## 3. Rights You Grant Us

 Many of our Services let you create, upload, post, send, receive, and store content.
 When you do that, you retain whatever ownership rights in that content you had to begin with.

-For all content you submit to the Services, you grant LiveIn and our affiliates a worldwide, royalty-free, sublicensable, and transferable license to host, store, cache, use, display, reproduce, modify, adapt, edit, publish, analyze, transmit, and distribute that content.
+For all content you submit to the Services, you grant LiveStatus and our affiliates a worldwide, royalty-free, sublicensable, and transferable license to host, store, cache, use, display, reproduce, modify, adapt, edit, publish, analyze, transmit, and distribute that content.
 This license is for the purpose of operating, developing, providing, promoting, and improving the Services and researching and developing new ones.
 This license includes a right for us to make your content available to, and pass these rights along to, service providers with whom we have contractual relationships related to the provision of the Services, solely for the purpose of providing such Services.

 While we’re not required to do so, we may access, review, screen, and delete your content at any time and for any reason, including to provide and develop the Services or if we think your content violates these Terms.
 You alone, though, remain responsible for the content you create, upload, post, send, or store through the Service.

-You agree that LiveIn, its affiliates, and third-party partners may place advertising in the Services.
+You agree that LiveStatus, its affiliates, and third-party partners may place advertising in the Services.
 We, our affiliates, and our third-party partners may place advertising on the Services, including personalized advertising based on the information you provide us, we collect, or we obtain about you.
 Advertising may sometimes appear near, between, over, or in your content.

 ## 4. Feedback you provide